kazashim/MTNMomo-php-Library/readme.md

 ## Momo

-Zambia MomoPay is a library in PHP for the MTN MobileMoney.
-Developers can itergrate into thier apps.
+MomoPay library in PHP for the MTN MobileMoney.
+Developers can integrate into their apps.

 ## Product support